The Fall Guy

 IT’S BEGUN

-Expecting an email probably in the summer asking ‘how’s November for you?’, instead I got one from Russia on Monday asking ‘how’s April?’.
+Hopefully expecting an email from the hospital in the summer asking, “How’s November for you?”—instead, I got one from Russia on Monday asking, “How’s April?”
 That’s just nine weeks away!

-Amazing, expecting another year of this Multiple Sclerosis condition of mine I’ve put up with for the last eight years.
-I’ve got weeks!
+Amazing.
+I was expecting another year of putting up with this Multiple Sclerosis condition I’ve dealt with for the last eight years… and now I’ve got weeks!

-Crap, I’ve some serious fundraising to be doing! – What a fantastic problem to have.
-I have £45,000 to raise.
+Crap, I’ve got some serious fundraising to do!
+But what a fantastic problem to have.
+I need to raise £45,000.
 That’s a lot of money – but it’s doable.

 That was Monday.
-It’s now Saturday, this week so far has been AMAZING!!
-I can’t believe how lucky I am, I have so many fantastic friends & family, and have been truly humbled by their support.
-Even old work colleagues too have come up trumps.
+It’s now Saturday, and this week has been AMAZING!
+I can’t believe how lucky I am.
+I have so many fantastic friends and family, and I’ve been truly humbled by their support.
+Even old work colleagues have come up trumps.

-This week has totally given me the belief this is going to happen.
-Nearly 20% raised online, one fundraising meal evening organised (80 tickets sold – sale began four hours ago), and will probably all be sold before this weekends out, I have a lot of family up in Liverpool – and they’re going to hold their own too (two events I might add), talk of a friend cycling 200 miles in a day and possibly another jumping out of a plane.
+This week has totally convinced me that this is going to happen.
+Nearly 20% raised online, one fundraising meal evening organized (80 tickets sold—sales started just four hours ago!), and it’ll probably be sold out before the weekend is over.
+I have a lot of family up in Liverpool, and they’re holding their own events too—two, in fact!
+There’s even talk of a friend cycling 200 miles in a day and possibly another jumping out of a plane.
 Incredible!

-I’ve got so much organising and writing to do, though this week have spent every evening till late replying to so many fantastic messages and donations.
-Of course I’m not complaining, I’m just so pleased to have a fantastic wife in Jen to be able to rally around, make phone calls, organise auction prizes and selling meal tickets.
+I’ve got so much organizing and writing to do, but every evening this week has been spent replying to countless amazing messages and donations.
+Not that I’m complaining!
+I’m just so grateful to have Jen—my fantastic wife—rallying around, making phone calls, organizing auction prizes, and selling meal tickets.
 I don’t know what I’d do without her.

-So this is my first post of many.
-I hope to keep you posted with what’s happening, thought’s and how I’m getting on.
+So, this is my first post of many.
+I’ll keep you posted on what’s happening, my thoughts, and how I’m getting on.